 It is vital that people take responsibility for their health and this means keeping their weight in a range that is considered proportionate to their height and build.
 We understand that this is a major challenge for many people, but there is help in the form of medical treatment, fitness training, nutritional counseling and other holistic interventions that can decrease body mass and exponentially improve overall health and longevity.
 We highly recommend that any overweight patients reading this do everything in their power to regain control of their anatomies and can virtually guarantee that losing weight healthily will decrease pain, increase functionality and provide many other mind and body benefits.

 As with any back or neck pain sufferer, finding relief starts with you.
 Taking control of your weight and life is a great place to begin the journey back to good health and less pain.
-If you need help, please consult with your doctor to get advice on the best practices that can transform your body and reduce your pain, possibly allowing you to bypass dangerous drugs and surgical therapies in favor of health-improving natural self-healing that can only come from an energized, and not exhausted, anatomy.
+If you need help with obesity herniated discs, please consult with your doctor to get advice on the best practices that can transform your body and reduce your pain, possibly allowing you to bypass dangerous drugs and surgical therapies in favor of health-improving natural self-healing that can only come from an energized, and not exhausted, anatomy.